rawmind0/alpine-kafka/README.md

 If you are running it in rancher, you could run [rancher-kafka][rancher-kafka] as a sidekick to get dynamic configuration.

+### k8s

+If you are running it in k8s, you could run [k8s-kafka][k8s-kafka] at the same pod to get dynamic configuration.

 ## Example